-Now let’s go back to our GBPJPY example to see where the pattern was confirmed.
+Now let’s go back to our GBPJPY head and shoulders pattern example to see where it was confirmed.

 Notice how it took a daily close below neckline support to constitute a confirmed break.
 While there were a few previous sessions that came close to breaking the level, they never actually closed below support.

 Next, we’ll discuss a few entry methods for trading the head and shoulders.